-To know more about it, we also invite you to read this article: From home to China: How to sell on Tmall in 2020?
-(Still in Draft)
+To know more about it, we invite you to read this article: From home to China: How to sell on Tmall?

 JD.com is the second online distribution leader in China.
-It is also a B2C platform but more specialized in electronic products distribution.
-With more than 350 million active users, it is a perfect platform if you want to distribute household appliances, home equipment, electronic products or any other types of products.
+It is also a B2C platform but more specialized in electronic product distribution.
+With more than 350 million active users, it is a perfect platform if you want to distribute household appliances, home equipment, electronic products, or any other type of product.

 Chinese people believe that JD.com is more reliable when it comes to buying electronic products since it is the platform’s specialty.